thomasloven/lovelace-card-mod/README.md

 This is not for the faint of heart.

-For some extra help, add `debug_cardMod: true` to the card config, and the steps taken to apply the styling will be printed in the browser console.
+For some extra help, add `debug_cardmod: true` to the card config, and the steps taken to apply the styling will be printed in the browser console.
 It can be removed later.

 **Example**:
 Change some things in an `alarm-panel` card.